DNKpp/Simple-Vector/README.md

 ```

 ## Description
 This library provides easy an implementation of a simple to use but versatile mathematically vector class.
+Due to the use of c++20 features this library currently doesn't compile without errors on all compilers.
+Look into the table above to get an idea about, which compiler is able to compile the library tests.

 ## Installation with CMake
 This library can easily be integrated into your project via CMake target_link_libraries command.